 - A residential building that does not have a Certificate of Occupancy may request an Amnesty Certificate of Occupancy by providing proof that the current building use existed on March 1, 1986, and no change of use has occurred since March 1, 1986.
 Refer to the Amnesty Certificate of Occupancy Application (PDF) for further requirements and information.

-How to request a Certificate of Occupancy:
+How to Request an Existing Certificate of Occupancy

 - To request up to 6 Certificates of Occupancies (COs), submit an email to DSDCertificateofOccupancy@austintexas.gov.
 Be sure to include the address and unit number (if applicable) in your request.
 Please allow 1 to 5 business days for them to provide responsive information.